 If you aren’t sure of what to put down, then that might be an excellent place to begin building the foundation of who you are.

 Addiction is not who you are.
 It never was, and it never will be.
-Instead, it will merely be a part of the complex, human story you get to share.
+Instead, it will merely be a part of the complex human story you get to share.
 No matter if you are building or rebuilding your life after addiction, getting to really know yourself can rewrite your entire narrative.

-A recent study from Recovery Research Institute found that people who go into recovery often have transformational experiences to their identity.
+Those who go into recovery often have transformational experiences to their identity.
 From personal goals to values and even social roles, these changes can help you create and maintain life-long sobriety.